-What Percentage of Women Are Sexually Assaulted in College?
+What Age Women Are Usually Sexually Assaulted in College?

 Young adults, especially women ages 18-24, are at a high risk for sexual assault and sexual violence on college campuses.
 In fact, sex crimes are more pervasive on university grounds compared to other offenses.

 Contact us today to get started on your free consultation.

 Although many colleges have policies in place to guard against—and punish the perpetrators of—sexual assault, these unfortunate incidents still occur.
 Sexual assault doesn’t just mean rape, but also any form of unwanted sexual contact.

 Additionally, it may or may not involve force.
 To help provide a complete picture of the state of sexual assault on college campuses today, the following are the statistics of the alarming epidemic.